Northeast Kings Education Centre: Facilities

+Cuisine

+Since the 2025/26 school year, the school's cafeteria offers daily pre-ordered lunches through the Nova Scotia School Lunch program.
+This represented a departure from the earlier arrangement, in which students were sustained by a variety of menu items sometimes described as the cafeteria's culinary highlights, consisting of various delicacies such as milk and flatbread pizza, the latter offered at $4.70 CAD in the 2024/25 school year.
+Students are also provided with an opportuity to prepare their own culinary delights with the school's cooking club.

 Athletics

-In athletics, the school offers badminton, basketball, cross country, football, golf, hockey, table tennis, track & field, cheerleading, softball, volleyball and soccer.
+In athletics, the school offers badminton, basketball, cross country, football, golf, hockey, table tennis, track and field, cheerleading, softball, volleyball, and soccer.
 NKEC has won provincial championships in badminton (multiple), girls and boys soccer (multiple), boys hockey (multiple), girls basketball, track and field, cross country, table tennis (multiple) and division 2 football (multiple).
-The majority of the school's athletic teams, clubs and committees are run by school staff members while a few teams are coached by community members.
+The majority of the school's athletic teams, clubs and committees are run by school staff members, while a few teams are coached by community members.

-Clubs

-There are many extra-curricular opportunities available for students at Northeast Kings.
-Students can get involved with the Improv Club which attends the Nova Scotia High School Drama Festival each year.
-The Ready, Set, Cook! team provides students with an opportunity to learn about food handling, cooking, and eventually compete in a culinary arts competition.
-NKEC's Youth in Action group organizes fundraising campaigns each year to help support global causes, including the construction of a school in Sierra Leone.

-Many other special-interest activities are available for students including Environmental Club, Dance Committee, Students' Council, TADD (Teens Against Drunk Driving), Yearbook Committee, Youth in Action, Citizenship Committee, Leadership Committee, Chess Club, Ambassadors, and much more.

-Music
+Music & Arts

-NKEC has a successful music program, currently under the direction of Maggie Helms.
-The Senior Concert Band has won gold at the Annapolis Valley Music Festival in both 2012 and 2013, winning their category in 2013, which gave them the honour of performing in the Stars of the Festival concert.
+NKEC music program's Senior Concert Band won gold at the Annapolis Valley Music Festival in both 2012 and 2013, winning their category in 2013, which gave them the honour of performing in the Stars of the Festival concert.
+The school hosts musicals annually and offers Senior Jazz band, Senior Concert band along with Junior Concert band.